-The school is located in a beautiful historic home that Maru and Scott remodeled and live in themselves with their friendly rescue dog Beluga, adding to the family atmosphere.
-(Note: the school accommodates any students uncomfortable with dogs.)
-The property includes two small but very nicely outfitted apartments students can rent if they prefer not to do a homestay.
+The school is located in a beautiful historic home that Maru and Scott remodeled and live in themselves with their friendly rescue dog Beluga.
+(The school does accommodate any students uncomfortable with dogs.)
+The property includes two small but nicely outfitted apartments students can rent if they prefer not to do a homestay.
 The school is about a 15-minute walk from Puebla’s main plaza.

 I was lucky enough to have Maru, one of the owners of the school, as my teacher for the two weeks I was there.
 She is an outstanding instructor and helped me brush up my Spanish where it was most needed.
-From what I observed the other teachers were also extremely qualified.
-This contrasted with another Mexican school I attended which charged less but often employed relatively inexperienced teachers.
-Having a highly qualified teacher makes a big difference.
+From what I observed the other teachers were also highly qualified.
+This contrasted with another Mexican school I attended that charged less but often employed relatively inexperienced teachers.
+Having a qualified teacher makes a big difference.